eduardolucioac/groovim/README.md

 hash -r
 ```

 [Install GrooVim or...]
-I do not want to know anything about GrooVim and want to start using now and with all the features!
+I do not want to know anything about GrooVim and want to start using it now and with all the features!
 -----

 **Note:** We recommend that you install Vim from source code to ensure compatibility with GrooVim.
-For that, see the section: **How to build and install VIM 7.4 from source on CentOS/RHEL/Ubuntu!**!
+For that, see the section: **"How to build and install VIM 7.4 from source on CentOS/RHEL/Ubuntu!"**!

 - For the installation of "pathogen", run: